-Here are five books that, in tandem, not only sharpen your child’s reading skills, but also help them develop a healthy self-esteem, learn to respect others, and understand empathy.
+Here are five books that, in tandem, not only improve reading, but also help your child develop a healthy self-esteem, learn to respect others, and understand empathy.

 In this charming book by Rachel Bright, children meet a sweet little dinosaur who is getting ready for a picnic, until the first signs of worry start creeping in.
 He worries whether or not he packed enough food to eat, he worries about whether or not it will rain, and he worries about getting lost.

 Worrysaurus helps children learn to acknowledge their worries, but also how to let them pass and enjoy being present in the moment.
 Acknowledging and being at peace with their feelings is a tremendous step in helping kids learn how to effectively meet their worries and find ways to surmount them.
 Plus, certain words of text are helpfully emphasized throughout the story, which will help your child learn how to read with emotion (a part of reading fluency), and is a must in your collection of books to improve reading.